Handwatch- on - beach

 The need to do something

 One of the challenges is how to make their retirement pot of money last as people are now living longer.
-A girl born in 1951 was expected to live to 82 and a boy to 77, but this has now increased to 92 and 90 respectively.
-Increasing life expectancy means people may have to save more to get the retirement they want, while spending too much too early in retirement can cause problems later in life such as running out of money too soon!
+Increasing life expectancy means people may have to save more to get the retirement they desire.
+Spending too much too early in retirement can cause problems later in life such as running out of money too soon!

 How much will I need?